t-taormina/CS302/projects/Project1/src/README.md

 This is stored in a .sh file in the project directory that can be executed by running the command "zsh ./{file name}.sh".
 From here I add a alias in my .zshrc which is in my home directory.
 This alias lets me run the script with a short command such as "run".
-However, it will only run if you are in the directory that the project is stored in.
+However, it will only run if you are in the directory that the .sh file is stored in.
 That is just the way I set it up.
 There are limitless ways you can optimize your work flow with zsh and bash.
 But for grading purposes, compiling with the follow will work.

 ```
 g++ -std=c++17 *.cpp -g -Wall
 ```
+Feedback is always appreciated!
+-Tyler